ElHakikAmina/alx-low_level_programming/0x09-static_libraries/README.md

 			`nm libholberton.h`
 	- Compile the main code to test our static library this way: `gcc -std=gnu89 main.c -L. -lholberton -o quote`
 1. [Without libraries what have we?
 We have no past and no future](./create_static_lib.sh) : Create a script that creates a library called `liball.a` from all the `.c` files that are in the current directory.

+### Note: In creating a static library ###

+  - gcc -c *.c > This converts .c files to .o (object) files
+  - ar rcs libmy.a *.o
+  - ar rc libmy.a *.o > This creates the static library "Libmy.a"
+  - ar -t libmy.a > This lists all files in libmy.a

+- ranlib libmy.a > This converts to random library

+  - After creating a static library and you would want to compile for testing use:
+  - > gcc -std=gnu89 main.c -L -lmy -o(new_file_name)